 I used to be the worst for this one.
 I was my own walking talking torturer.

 Man, it sucked!

-I think somewhere in the recesses of our brain we think that by beating ourselves up emotionally it will help motivate ourselves to gets things done.
+I think somewhere in the recesses of our brain we think that beating ourselves up emotionally will help motivate us to get things done.

 It doesn’t, it just makes you feel awful.